forbole/ibcjuno/.docs/setup.md

 $ ibcjuno start --home /path/to/my/config/folder
 ```

-We highly suggest you running IBCJuno as a system service so that it can be restarted automatically in the case it stops.
+We highly suggest you run IBCJuno as a system service so that it can be restarted automatically in the case it stops.
 To do this you can run:

 ```shell
 $ sudo tee /etc/systemd/system/ibcjuno.service > /dev/null <<EOF